ginoLanetti/ATPercent-ng-app/README.md

 >sequence 3
 ggctcagtcgatcgatcgatatatcgatattatacgcgatcgatcagctacgatcagcagctagcatcagctacgcagcctacgatca
 ```
 As you can see, each sequence has its own label (starting with '>' sign) and four types of letters A/T/G/C corresponding with each of the nucleotides of the DNA.
+Try changing the sequence file and check the different outputs.

+Second option is to upload a sequence from [Ensembl](https://www.ensembl.org/index.html) database.
+Each sequence has its own ID in the database.
+Search for a genetic element of interest and copy its ID (see image below) to the ID field in the app.
+Then, download the sequence and generate your chart.

 After uploading the file you need to type in:

 - window length - number of letters you want to use to count AT% in a single step from

 - step - number of letters you want to move forward after each AT% count

 Then, the app renders a plot with position of the beginning of each window on X axis and AT% on Y axis.
-If this is still confusing, take a look at the diagram above.
+If this is still confusing, take a look at the diagram below:

-Second option is to upload a sequence from [Ensembl](https://www.ensembl.org/index.html) database.
-Each sequence has its own ID in the database.
-Search for a genetic element of interest and copy its ID (see image below) to the ID field in the app.
-Then, download the sequence and generate your chart.

 ![sequence ID](src/assets/readme/sequence-id.jpg)

+Rendered charts are interactive - you can zoom into area of interest, pan the whole chart and turn on/off each of the sequences' plots (just click the legend above the chart).
+You can also download your chart as a .png/.jpeg file.